argonne-lcf/dlio_benchmark/docs/source/contribute.rst

 If there are other features that you think would be great to have in DLIO, please submit an issue with label ``feature request``.

 For developing all these features, if you think that it will have significant impact on the original structure of the code, please submit an issue to the `issue tracker`_ first, and contact ALCF DLIO `mailing list`_ to discuss before proceeding further.
-This is to minize the effort involved in merging the pull request.
+This is to minimize the effort involved in merging the pull request.

 Pull Requests
 ------------------------